-Until fairly recently, keeping corals in a closed saltwater system (aquarium) was considered next to impossible.
+In the past, keeping corals in a closed saltwater system (aquarium) was considered next to impossible.
 As the water quality science improved and hobbyists learned how to keep toxins (primarily nitrates and phosphates) that corals are sensitive to under control, and essential trace minerals at their proper levels, more corals were being successfully kept in aquariums.
-As coral lighting requirements became better understood and more powerful lighting systems were developed, even more corals are now being kept successfully.
+As coral lighting requirements became better understood and more powerful lighting systems were developed, corals are now being kept successfully.
 Understanding and simulating the varied water currents that corals require improved the success rate even more.

 The final barrier to being able to keep any coral in an aquarium has come down to the ability to provide the specific food requirements for individual corals.
 Some corals' requirements are so specific to their environment in the wild that they are almost impossible to simulate in an aquarium.
 On the other hand, many corals seem to thrive in an aquarium without a specific feeding regimen, obtaining their nutrition from tank lights and the available food contained in the tank water.

 Corals feed in one or more of 3 different ways.